Cerebral palsy

 Cerebral palsy (CP) is a group of movement disorders that appear in early childhood.
 Signs and symptoms vary among people and over time, but include poor coordination, stiff muscles, weak muscles, and tremors.
 There may be problems with sensation, vision, hearing, and speech.
 Often, babies with cerebral palsy do not roll over, sit, crawl or walk as early as other children.
 Other symptoms may include seizures and problems with thinking or reasoning.
-While symptoms may get more noticeable over the first years of life, underlying problems do not worsen over time.
+While symptoms may become more noticeable over the first years of life, underlying problems do not worsen over time.

 Cerebral palsy is caused by abnormal development or damage to the parts of the brain that control movement, balance, and posture.
 Most often, the problems occur during pregnancy, but may occur during childbirth or shortly afterwards.
-Often, the cause is unknown.
+Oftentimes the brain will be damaged during prenatal neurodevelopment, and many times the cause is unknown.
 Risk factors include preterm birth, being a twin, certain infections or exposure to methylmercury during pregnancy, a difficult delivery, and head trauma during the first few years of life.
 A study published in 2024 suggests that inherited genetic causes play a role in 25% of cases, where formerly it was believed that 2% of cases were genetically determined.
+In lower- and middle-income countries, cerebral palsy is more prevalent.

 Sub-types are classified, based on the specific problems present.
 For example, those with stiff muscles have spastic cerebral palsy, poor coordination in locomotion have ataxic cerebral palsy, and writhing movements have dyskinetic cerebral palsy.
 Diagnosis is based on the child's development.
 Blood tests and medical imaging may be used to rule out other possible causes.